-Long positions using credit default swaps represent transactions where we sold credit protection to a counterparty.
-(1)

-(2) (3) Short positions using credit default swaps represent transactions where we purchased credit protection from a counterparty.
-For short positions in interest rate swaps, a fixed rate is being paid and a floating rate is being received.
+- (1) Long positions using credit default swaps represent transactions where we sold credit protection to a counterparty. - (2) Short positions using credit default swaps represent transactions where we purchased credit protection from a counterparty.
+(3) For short positions in interest rate swaps, a fixed rate is being paid and a floating rate is being received.

-As of September 30, 2009, a small portion of our portfolio consisted of depreciated futures, short positions in total return swaps and other swaps with a fair value of approximately \$(1.0) million.
+As of June 30, 2009, a small portion of our portfolio consisted of depreciated futures, long and short positions in total return swaps and other swaps.
+As of June 30, 2009, the fair value of our long and short positions in total return swaps and other swaps was \$(427,459).

-As of September 30, 2009, in addition to our RMBS portfolio and our derivatives portfolio, a small portion of our investment portfolio consisted of put options purchased with a fair value of approximately \$0.6 million.
+As of June 30, 2009, in addition to our RMBS portfolio and our derivatives portfolio, a small portion of our investment portfolio consisted of put options purchased and trade claims with a fair value of \$5.4 million.